HPC-certification-forum/www/data/ecosystem.md

 Standalone tools are available in [GitHub](https://github.com/HPC-certification-forum/tools).

-# Accessing the competence standard
+# Accessing the Competence Standard

 There are various means to access [the standard](/cs/#availability).

-## RESTful services
+## RESTful Services
 The REST API provides read-only access to the
   * Description of the skill as JSON (from the GitHub Markdown)
   * Teaching material available (imported from an extra GitHub repository)